 Gaming platforms: The closest to the metaverse vision include Roblox, Epic Games (home of Fortnite), or Sandbox.
 These platforms leverage their pre-existing, early adopter and loyal user base to attract brands and music concerts.

 Brands should pay close attention to this category.
 In recent years, even before the pandemic, Gen Zs have been playing more virtual sport videogames than physical ones.
 As a result, there are currently more than 2.4 billion Gen Z gamers — about one-third of the world’s population, according to Statista.

 Big tech: All the usual suspects have their own metaverse plans.
 Kicking off this march is Facebook’s recent Meta rebranding and strategy shift, including the launch of HorizonWolds – a VR metaverse.
 Apple has its ARKit developer platform for developing a future AR ecosystem along with the logistics and the most loyal audience.
-Microsoft is betting on the corporate metaverse centered around Teams and possibly leveraging Minecraft – its gaming platform.
+Microsoft has just acquired Activision for $68.7 billion and is betting on the corporate metaverse centered around Teams and possibly leveraging Minecraft – its gaming platform.
 Google is looking to transform its search into a more immersive experience.
 And you can be sure Amazon will also be in to revamp its shopping experience and leverage its ownership of Twitch – the largest gaming network in the world.

 Coca Cola launched its first NFT collection on OpenSea